 myMap.clear();

-Maps are useful when keys are dynamic, when insertion order matters, or when keys are not strings.
+Maps work better than plain objects when keys are dynamic, insertion order matters, or keys aren’t strings.

 type User = { id: number; name: string };